Bachelor of Science Degree

 SUNY Poly’s Mechanical Engineering program is designed to meet or exceed EAC/ABET criteria.
 Mechanical Engineering students at SUNY Poly can further expand their career choices by earning a minor in Applied Mathematics with the completion of two mathematics courses beyond those required by the program.

-The educational and career objectives of SUNY Poly’s Mechanical Engineering program follow the EAC/ABET accreditation standards and are designed to provide graduates with:
+The educational objectives of SUNY Poly’s Mechanical Engineering program are to produce graduates who, within a few years of graduation, have

-- A solid foundation in mathematics, physical sciences, humanities and social sciences and the fundamentals of engineering design and analysis,
+- Demonstrated the ability to apply solid knowledge in mathematics, physical sciences, humanities and social sciences, and proficiency in mechanical engineering design and analysis,